The Restoration Operator's Playbook - Tygart Media

 TPA performance scorecards typically measure response time (minutes to first contact, hours to on-site), customer satisfaction scores, cycle time (days from assignment to completion), scope variance and supplement approval rates, complaint rates, and quality scores from TPA file audits.
 Top-quartile performers receive disproportionate assignment volume; bottom-quartile performers face reduced assignments and eventual network termination.

-• Restoration Sales Objection Handling: Field-Tested Responses
+• Restoration Sales Objections: Field-Tested Responses

-Restoration Sales Objection Handling: Field-Tested Responses
+Restoration Sales Objections: Field-Tested Responses

 Restoration sales objections fall into a small number of repeating patterns.
 The same five or six concerns surface in nearly every estimate, and the difference between a 40% close rate and a 70% close rate is largely whether the rep has rehearsed responses to these objections or is improvising in the moment.
 This article walks through the objections that come up most often and the language that consistently moves the conversation forward.